codergma/read_doc/docs/quickstart.rst

 2.Data model
 ------------------------
-In the example below we create a schema that is used to describe data model.
+In the example below we create a schema which is used to describe data model.
+After create success,check the detail of `tx info`_ .

 .. code-block:: python

     # create schema with a url and title